Pranav-coder-yes/amfoss-tasks/Task-03/Python/README.md

-Completed the Python tasks for all the Sub-Tasksk.
+Completed the Python tasks for all the Sub-Tasks.
 Generally found python relatively easier compared to other languages